Apnea of Prematurity

 Mixed apnea is a combination of central apnea and obstructive apnea.

-In all types of apnea, the heart rate can become slow and levels of oxygen can decrease.
+In all types of apnea, the heart rate can become slow and levels of oxygen in the blood can decrease.

 Not all pauses in breathing are problematic.
 Periodic breathing is 5 to 20 seconds of normal breathing followed by periods of apnea that last less than 20 seconds.
-Periodic breathing is common among premature newborns and is not considered apnea of prematurity.
-Full-term newborns can also have periodic breathing.
-It does not cause the heart rate or oxygen levels to drop and usually does not cause other problems.
+Periodic breathing is common among full-term and premature newborns and is not considered apnea of prematurity.
+It does not cause the heart rate to slow or oxygen levels to drop and usually does not lead to apnea of prematurity.

 Symptoms of Apnea of Prematurity